|

 The Certified Call Center Manager (CCCM) certification is officially recognized

-by the RCCSP Professional Education Alliance and its members.
-This
+by the RCCSP Professional Education Alliance as well as the contact center

 The certification process consists of three parts: